GenXXXX/mmpool/rewards/README.md

 - Submission block number
 - String comparison of entry cid hash

-### Validating Bracket Count (WIP)
+### Validating Bracket Count
 The smart contract cannot validate if the number of brackets in the entry is correct. **Scorers** must do this.
 What happens if the number of brackets is invalid?
 - If too low
-	- Consider the entire entry invalid
 	- Only score the first specified number of brackets
 - If too high
-	- Consider the entire entry invalid
-	- Score all brackets
+	- Score all brackets and add refund to reward

-Should the error ever be refunded?

 ## Rewards consensus
 Assuming a scorer has calculated the rewards for each entry, they now need to reach consensus with other scorers.
 There are a few ways this can be done.